 Instructions for a long lever roll:

-NOTE: The instructions and photos relate to a feathered paddle with right-hand control and 90 degree offset.
+NOTE: The instructions and graphics relate to a feathered paddle with right-hand control and 90 degree offset.
+This makes for clearer graphics.
+It's not a recommendation that you buy a paddle with 90 degrees of feather.
+60 degrees or 45 degrees are more popular.
+Click here for a discussion about paddle feather.
 If your paddle is different, you may need to hold it differently while rolling.
-The key is to have the correct angle on your power blade.
+The key is to have the correct angle on your active blade.
 See step 10.

 1. Get into your kayak, fit your sprayskirt, put on a dive mask and spend 5 minutes practicing your hip snap, either with a helper holding a paddle at water level or in a swimming pool which has a horizontal rail at water level.
 Practice, practice, practice, on both sides.